United States at the 2020 Summer Olympics: Rowing

 The United States qualified the nine boats in the table below out of the fourteen Olympic classes, with the majority of crews confirming Olympic places for their boats at the 2019 FISA World Championships in Ottensheim, Austria.
 Rowing events were qualified by nation, so rowers had to be selected by the NOCs for each of these crews.
 The women's lightweight double qualified at the Final Olympic Qualification Regatta on May 16 and 17 in Lucerne.

 London 2012 Olympian Kara Kohler became the first rower to guarantee her selection on the U.S. team for the rescheduled Games with an outright triumph in the women's single sculls at the first Olympic Trials in Sarasota, Florida, on February 21 to 26, 2021.
 Meanwhile, Genevra Stone, Rio 2016 silver medalist in the single sculls, teamed up with her rookie partner Kristina Wagner to secure the women's double sculls spot at the second Olympic Trials (April 12 to 15, 2021) in West Windsor, New Jersey.
 The fours, eights, and women's quad were selected through camps, with the final nomination made by the Olympic Committee on June 18.

 The Americans finished without a single rowing medal for the first time in history.
-Three-time defending gold medalists women's coxed eight finished fourth.
+The three-time defending gold medalists women's eight finished fourth.